 Maryland is also known as The Free State, because it was one of the first states to ratify the US Constitution.
 In modern times, The Chesapeake Bay State is the wealthiest state in the Union.
 However, extreme weather and hot summers make Maryland rich with homeowners insurance risks as well.

-Maryland’s average home insurance premiums are slightly lower than the rest of the country.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Maryland was $942, a bit lower than the national average of $1,132.
-There are 17 states with lower average home insurance rates than Maryland.
+How much is home insurance in Maryland?
+Maryland’s average homeowners insurance premiums are slightly lower than the rest of the country.
+The average cost of homeowners insurance in the state of Maryland is $982.
+That's a bit lower than the national average of $1,173.
+There are 19 states with lower average home insurance rates than Maryland.

 Choosing a homeowners insurance company in Maryland should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Maryland from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Maryland.
 Out of the 14,079 Maryland homeowners that used QuoteWizard to request insurance quotes last year, 499 had no home insurance.